UltrosBot/Ultros-examples/README.md

 ### HyTest

 This is our standard example plugin, rewritten in [Hy](http://docs.hylang.org/en/stable/).
-Hy is included as a default Ultros requirement, as this allows it to import Hy plugins directly, for full integration with Ultros.
+Hy is not a default requirement for Ultros, and will require that you add it to your module requirements if you're submitting your package to the contrib repo.
+This allows Ultros to import Hy plugins directly, for full integration with Ultros.

 ### WebRoute